Scissor Lift Hire

 - Perform regular checks & maintenance.

 Diesel scissor lifts are perfect for reaching high levels on construction sites and building exteriors.
 They are heavier than their electric counterparts and are often wind rated for safe outdoor work.
-These scissor lifts often have additional outriggers for improved balance and stability.
+These scissor lifts often have outriggers for improved balance and stability.
 They are ideal for construction, signage installation, painting, cleaning, and more.

 Do I need a licence for a scissor lift?

 You do not need a licence for operating access equipment.
-However, for employees and contractors, the health and safety legislation for height regulations 2005 states that all operatives using MEWP equipment must be competent and trained via a recognised scheme.
+But, for employees and contractors, the health and safety legislation for height regulations 2005 states that all operatives using MEWP equipment must be competent and trained via a recognised scheme.
 You can find IPAF (International Powered Access Federation) training courses for static vertical, mobile verticle, push around vertical equipment and more at ipaf.org.

 How much is it to hire a scissor lift?